Dagato Kumbe

 Dagato Kumbe Kolcha is an Ethiopian politician serving as Deputy commissioner of Ethiopian Investment Commission since January 2024.
 Dagato is from the Wolaita people and previously served as chief administrator of Wolayita Zone.

 Career

 Dagato has worked from the Damot Pulasa District Justice Office to the Justice Department of Wolaita Zone.
 Dagato has worked as the administrator of Wolayita Zone for almost two years since 2018.
 He is one of the former leaders whose name comes to the fore in relation to the question of the statehood of Wolaita.
-In 28 August 2020 the region’s branch of the incumbent Prosperity Party (PP) has ousted Dagato Kumbe as chief administrator of Wolaita zone.
+On 28 August 2020 the region's branch of the incumbent Prosperity Party (PP) has ousted Dagato Kumbe as chief administrator of Wolaita zone.
 The incident caused the arrest of him and other higher officials.
 In December 2022 he was appointed as Director General of FDRE Documents Registration and Authentication Service by Prime minister Abiy Ahmed.